kidcontact/FocusSIS/README.md

 # FocusSIS

 Third-party Android app to retrieve and display student grade information from the Focus student information system.
 This app was originally created by as the senior project of a student at the Academy for Science and Design aiming to make the website more easily accessible on mobile devices with small screens.
-The Google Play listing for the application can be found [here](https://play.google.com/apps/testing/com.slensky.focussis).
+The Google Play listing for the application can be found [here](https://play.google.com/apps/testing/com.slensky.focussis), and can be tested offline without an account by using the username and password "debug".

 Please report any problems with the application to [focusbugreports@slensky.com](mailto:focusbugreports@slensky.com), or just open an issue on this repository.
 This project was developed for purely academic purposes, and is not associated with Focus School Software LLC.

 ## Contributing